 It’s important to decide what your name should mean and represent.
 For example, if you’re running a company that provides business naming services, your name is a sample of your work – it should be great, right?

-Note: We have a set of comprehensive step-by-step interactive templates to help you choose a great brand name for a product, service or business.
-Try it!
+Note: We have a set of comprehensive step-by-step tools to help you choose a great brand name for a product, service or business.
+Check it out!

-Here are some companies that provide naming services:
+Here are some companies that provide brand naming services:

 |Best Case||Neutral Case||Worst Case|